jlangner87/ruby-library-stages/README.md

 ---

+### **_Stage 4: Ruby on Rails_**

+##### Pausing this project to take some time to leaern the basics of Ruby on Rails.

+Stage 4 will be a complete refactoring of the application.
+My goal is to use MCV architecture in order to best accomplish user interaction with the "Users" and "Books" models.

+---

 ### **_End Goal_**

 Move away from CLI to a fully functioning React frontend calling a Ruby on Rails API